 Contact: Tom Wojick

 If you are in need of a reprieve from a hectic 24x7 schedule, or would like to spend the day with other men in a relaxed setting, plan to attend this annual retreat.
-More details will be available closer to event date.
+We will be at the Abbey of the Genesee, GPS address Bethany House, 3016 River Road, Piffard NY 14544.
+Hot coffee and morning foods starting at 9 a.m. and lunch will be served at Noon.
+There is a modest registration fee, and the registration form will be available in 2019.

 Annual Ignatian Weekend Retreat